TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Model-Constrained Deep Neural Network ( ) for learning the inverse map

 We propose to learn the inverse map via DNN constrained by the forward map as

 where $\Psi$ is a DNN learning the map from observable data $\yb$ to parameter $\ub$ with weight matrix $\W$ and bias vector $\bb$.
+We have introduced Frobenius norm weighted by $\Ucovinv$ in the first term as

+and similarly for the second term weighted by $\Ycovinv$.
 Unlike the naive purely data-driven DNN approach \cref{eq:optDNN}, the model-constrained \cref{eq:optNonlinear} makes the DNN $\Psi$ aware that the training data is generated by the forward map $\F$.
 This is done by requiring the output of the DNN\textemdash approximate unknown parameter $\ub$ for a given data $\yb$ as the input\textemdash when pushed through the forward model $\F$, reproduces the data $\yb$.
-The model-aware term $\halfv{\alpha} \nor{\Y - \F\LRp{\DNN\LRp{\Y,\W,\bb}}}_{\Ycovinv}^2$ can be considered as a physics-informed regularization approach for mcDNN (compared to the non-physical regularizations in \cref{eq:optDNN}).
+The model-aware term $\halfv{\alpha} \nor{\Y - \F\LRp{\DNN\LRp{\Y,\W,\bb}}}_{\Ycovinv}^2$ can be considered as a physics-aware regularization approach for \mcDNN{} (compared to the non-physical regularizations in \cref{eq:optDNN}).
+The architecture of \mcDNN{} is presented in \cref{fig:mcDNN_architecture}.

-To provide some intuition for our mcDNN approach let us choose a linear activation function such that the one-layer DNN model $\DNN\LRp{\Y,\W,\bb}$ for leaning the inverse map can be written as $\W\Y + \B$, where $\B := \bb\One^T$.
+In order to shed light on our \mcDNN{} approach let us choose a linear activation function such that the one-layer DNN model $\DNN\LRp{\Y,\W,\bb}$ for leaning the inverse map can be written as $\W\Y + \B$, where $\B := \bb\One^T$.
 We also assume that the forward map is linear.
-For linear inverse problem with linear DNN, the model-constrained training problem \eqnref{optNonlinear} becomes
+For linear inverse problem with linear DNN, the model-constrained training problem \cref{eq:optNonlinear} becomes